Ayushburman/Linux_Cybersec_Course/README.md

 10. Learn user and group management commands.
 11. Practice searching files using find, locate, and grep.
 12. Learn input/output redirection using >, >>, and pipes |.
+13. Understand process management using ps, top, kill, and htop.